DaisyDisk

 DaisyDisk is a paid disk space analyzer for macOS.
 It displays a sunburst diagram of files on a hard drive to help with the location or deletion of large files.
 It can display previews of files using Quick Look.
 It also allows the user to look at the file directly in Finder, in order to delete it or move it elsewhere.

 History

 DaisyDisk was started in late 2008 by interaction designer Taras Brizitsky and programmer Oleg Krupnov.
 They built the codebase from scratch to try to achieve higher speeds than similar programs.
 They decided to use a sunburst diagram as it is perceived better than other ways of visualizing data (such as treemaps).

 Features

 DaisyDisk needs to scan the disk to create a map of its files and folders.
-Once the initial scan is completed, DaisyDisk keeps all displayed information up to date and reflects all changes to disk in real-time.
+Once the initial scan is completed, DaisyDisk doesn't keep displayed information up to date and reflects only changes to disk made through interaction with DaisyDisk.
 DaisyDisk can scan multiple disks in parallel.

 With v4.5 of DaisyDisk, support for APFS was added.